Personal Property Insurance

-Personal property insurance coverage can cover your belongings, such as furniture, clothing, sporting goods or electronics, in the event of a covered loss – whether they get damaged at your home or apartment, or anywhere in the world.
+Personal property coverage can cover your belongings, such as furniture, clothing, sporting goods or electronics, in the event of a covered loss – whether they get damaged at your home, apartment or anywhere in the world.

 Under most Travelers policies, covered personal property losses are settled based on actual cash value at the time of loss, but not more than the reasonable amount required to repair or replace the damaged item.
 In most instances, actual cash value is the reasonable cost to repair or replace the damaged item, less a deduction for depreciation.

 Travelers offers an optional coverage – personal property replacement cost loss settlement – that provides for settlement of covered personal property losses based on replacement cost at the time of loss, with no deduction for depreciation.
-When purchasing your homeowners policy, you’ll need to decide whether you want the actual cash value personal property coverage generally included in a homeowners policy or the optional replacement cost coverage.
+When purchasing your homeowners policy, you’ll need to decide whether you want the actual cash value personal property coverage, which is typically included in a homeowners policy, or the optional replacement cost coverage.
 Both are subject to applicable policy limits and deductibles.

-Some classes of property, such as the below examples, may have a limited amount of coverage available based on the type of claim:
+Some classes of personal belongings, such as the examples below, may have a limited amount of coverage available based on the type of claim: